 \subsection{Middle effect}

-When considering a middle treatment effect with a benefit of an experimental arm compared to an external control group over a certain time interval [$\rm k_1$, $\rm k_2$], then the corresponding hazard and survival functions can be modeled by:
+When considering a middle treatment effect with a benefit of the experimental arm compared to the external control group over a specific time interval [$k_1$, $k_2$], the corresponding hazard and survival functions can be modelled as: